SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Methodology

-We design two parallel decoders: a standard decoder (S-decoder) and a decoder without self-attention layers (U-decoder).
+\textbf{Parallel Decoders.} We design two parallel decoders: a standard decoder (S-decoder) and a cross-attention-based decoder (C-decoder).
 A block in the standard decoder consists of a self-attention layer, a cross-attention layer and a feed-forward network~(FFN).
-The embeddings of both object and track queries are concatenated and fed into the two decoders, denoted as $e^l_s$ and $e^l_c$.
+The embeddings of both object and track queries are concatenated and fed into the two decoders, denoted as $e^l_s$ and $e^l_c$, where $e^l=e^l_{obj} \cup e^l_{trk}$.
 The superscript $l = \{0,1, ..., 5\}$ indicates the index of the decoder block and we omit the notation of the frame index $t$ for simplicity.
 The initial inputs to both decoders are identical, i.e., $e^0_s = e^0_c$.
-In the $l_{th}$ block of the S-decoder, the state information of both queries is first updated through the self-attention layer bidirectionally:
+In the $l_{th}$ block of the S-decoder, the state of both queries is first updated through the self-attention layer bidirectionally, which is formulated as:

-where $\rm SA(\cdot)$ indicates the self-attention layer.
-Next, the two types of queries are interplayed with multiview image features, where object queries generate potential candidates through the positional priors, and track queries locate successive targets using discriminative representation prior:
+where $\rm Attention_{self}(\cdot)$ indicates the self-attention layer.
+Next, the two types of queries are interacted with multi-view image features, where object queries generate potential candidates through the positional priors, and track queries locate persistent targets utilizing representation prior:

-where $\rm CA(\cdot)$ indicates the cross-attention layer.
-The U-decoder retains the cross-attention layers and FFNs, sharing parameters with the S-decoder.
+where $\rm Attention_{cross}(\cdot)$ indicates the cross-attention layer.
+The C-decoder retains the cross-attention layers and FFNs, sharing parameters with the S-decoder.
 In this setup, the cross-attention layers take image features as the sole source set (key and value), dynamically aggregating and updating both queries in the stacked decoder blocks:

-Lacking the mutual interaction of self-attention layers, it is challenging for U-decoder to remove duplicate candidates with similar distances in the high-dimensional embedding space.
-Thus, we design distinct label assignment strategies tailored to the characteristics of the two parallel decoders and the specific requirements of their respective tasks.
+Due to the absence of mutual interaction between object and track queries, it is challenging for the C-decoder to remove duplicate candidates with proximal or occluded targets.
+Thus, we design distinct label assignment tailored to the characteristics of the two parallel decoders and the specific requirements of their respective tasks.